meefik/linuxdeploy-cli/README.md

-      -m - mount the container before start stop [-u] [NAME ...] - stop all included or only specified components -u - unmount the container after stop sync URL - synchronize with the operating environment with server status [NAME ...] - display the status of the container and components help [NAME ...] - show this help or help of components
+      -m - mount the container before start stop [-u] [NAME ...] - stop all included or only specified components -u - unmount the container after stop status [NAME ...] - display the status of the container and components help [NAME ...] - show this help or help of components